go-india/zomato/README.md

 $ go test -v
 ```

-`Note`: Use `-update` flag to update the testdata.
+`Note` Use `-update` flag to update the testdata.
 When using update flag, you will need to define `ZOMATO_TEST_API_KEY` in your environment for tests to use the API Key for testing.

 ### Contributing